deepakn82/MachineLearningWithPython/CancerDiagnosis/Readme.md

 - All feature values are recoded with four significant digits.
 - Missing attribute values: none
 - Class distribution: 357 benign, 212 malignant
-- The data set has 569 rows and 33 columns.
+- The data set has __569 rows and 33 columns__.

 # EDA
+- Of 33 columns, "Unnamed: 32" is one of those that has no value populated and hence will be dropped.
+- The dependent variable i.e __diagnosis__ is categorical and hence will be converted to numerical.

+# Classifier used
+- Initially the __Random Forest Classifier__ has been used.
+It has taken __209 seconds__ and has presented __95%__ accuracy.
+- Further to optimize the approcah, __Principal component analysis__ has been taken in to consideration.
+It has taken __169 seconds__ and has presented __92 %__ accuracy